evermeer/EVReflection/README.md

 EVReflection is used in [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) and [EVWordPressAPI](https://github.com/evermeer/EVWordPressAPI)

 In most cases EVReflection is very easy to use.
-Just take a look at the [YouTube tutorial](https://www.youtube.com/watch?v=LPWsQD2nxqg) or the section [It's easy to use](https://github.com/evermeer/EVReflection#its-easy-to-use).
+Just take a look the section [It's easy to use](https://github.com/evermeer/EVReflection#its-easy-to-use).
 But if you do want to do non standard specific things, then EVReflection will offer you an extensive range of functionality.

 ### Available extensions
 There are extension available for using EVReflection with [XMLDictionairy](https://github.com/nicklockwood/XMLDictionary), [CloudKit](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/Introduction/Introduction.html), [Alamofire](https://github.com/Alamofire/Alamofire) and [Moya](https://github.com/Moya/Moya) with [RxSwift](https://github.com/ReactiveX/RxSwift) or [ReactiveSwift](https://github.com/ReactiveSwift/ReactiveSwift)